Underestimated and in many ways undiscovered, Sri Lanka is one of the world’s most intriguing, complex and beautiful countries.

 CLIMATES & SEASONS

 With year-round warmth, Sri Lanka enjoys a tropical climate without extreme temperatures.
-Averaging approximately 30 degrees but cooling to as low as 16 degrees in the higher elevations in the hill country.
-With two monsoons, Yala and Maha where Sri Lanka experiences heavy rainfall it’s best to avoid visiting in May and October.
+Averaging approximately 30 degrees but cooling to as low as 16 degrees in in the hill country.
+With two monsoons, Yala and Maha where Sri Lanka experiences heavy rainfall on its East and West coast, it’s best to avoid visiting in May and October.

 Whale watching seasons are December to June.

-Sri Lanka is a multi and deeply religious country and highly tolerant of all faiths.
+Sri Lanka is a multi religious country with high tolerance of all faiths.
 It’s not unusual to see a Buddhist Temple, Hindu Kovil, Muslim Mosque and Christian Church all within close proximity of each other.
 Buddhists make up the largest majority with Hindus, Muslims and Christians comprising the rest.

 Education is highly prized in Sri Lanka and standards are high with over 90% national literacy levels.